 Harlan Weisman, M.D.

-Harlan F. Weisman, M.D. has more than 30 years experience as a senior healthcare executive responsible for the discovery, development, regulatory approval and launch of pharmaceutical, biopharmaceutical, medical device and diagnostic products.
+Harlan F. Weisman, M.D. has more than 30 years of experience as a senior healthcare executive responsible for the discovery, development, regulatory approval and launch of pharmaceutical, biopharmaceutical, medical device and diagnostic products.
 He is currently Managing Director of And-One Consulting, LLC, advising medical product companies, investment firms, and government and non-government healthcare organizations in formulating and implementing strategies for driving innovation in healthcare products and services.
-Dr. Weisman is Executive Chairman of 3DBio Therapeutics and on the Board of Directors of TFF Pharmaceuticals, Perla Therapeutics and the Center for Discovery and Innovation, Hackensack Meridian Health.
-He is an Operating Partner at CRG, a healthcare investment firm and is a Venture Advisor to the Israel Biotech Fund.
 He is on advisory committees to the Johns Hopkins University Institute for Basic Biomedical Sciences and the Memorial Sloan Kettering Cancer Center Technology Development Fund.
-From 2010 to 2016 Dr. Weisman served on the Board of Governors of the Patient Centered Outcomes Research Institute (PCORI), established by the U.S. Congress as part of the Patient Protection and Affordable Care Act of 2010.

 Dr. Weisman graduated from the University of Maryland with High Honors and the University of Maryland School of Medicine Cum Laude.
 After his residency in Internal Medicine at Mount Sinai Hospital in New York, he was a fellow in cardiovascular disease at Johns Hopkins Hospital, and was then appointed as Assistant Professor of Medicine at Johns Hopkins University School of Medicine, Consultant Cardiologist, Johns Hopkins Hospital, and Director of the Experimental Cardiac Pathology Laboratory.